rgleave/proj2/EnergyForecastingWorkshop.md

 For each new forecast that you choose to generate, you will first need to create a new folder to hold the output files generated by Amazon Forecast.
 You are normally free to choose any name for a forecast folder.
 For this workshop however, please use the folder names designated below.

+  a) Go to the S3 console and select the bucket you created in Step 1 of Module One.
-  a) Since we are create a daily forecast in this example, create folder named 'daily-forecast' to hold the tts, rts, and item files created by the Forecast service.
+  b) Create a folder named 'daily-forecast' to hold the tts, rts, and item files created by the Forecast service.
 Remember the name of this folder.
 You will need it for the next step.

 **Step 2: Building the Forecast Infrastructure**